Snake plants are popular houseplants that we all love for their unique, flame-like foliage and interesting variegations.

 Afterwards you can spray some fungicide (but you don’t have to since they are usually used as a preventive measure) and repot your plant into fresh soil and a clean planter.

 Don’t water your snake plant for the following 1-2 weeks so the roots can recover, and place it in indirect light to get more strength.
+Remember, overwatering is one of the most common causes of a dying snake plant.

 Most snake plant varieties are variegated, so you might not notice that something’s wrong with their color at first.